 What will I have to spend to get a website made?

-There are loads of factors that can affect the price you'll pay, many of which I'll cover below.
-But even then I can't give you exact amounts because every website is different.
+That's a hard question to answer.
+There are loads of factors that can affect the price you'll pay for a website, many of which we'll cover below.
+But even knowling all that we can't give you exact estimates because every website is different.

 So if you're looking for an exact price this isn't the article for you.
 However if you want to know more about why websites cost different amounts, and what you'll get for different budgets, read on.

 It's worth noting that the amounts stated below are just for a website, not for all the extra bits you might need.
 If you also need integration with other systems — your customer management systems, 3rd parties — then your costs could go up significantly.
 When you speak to a company about designing and building a website you should ensure their documentation includes exactly what is, and is not, in scope for the project.

 For many years we've been telling clients 'it's never been cheaper to create a website' and this continue to be true.
 So true, in fact, that there are lots of excellent solutions you can use for free.

 There are trade-offs, of course.
 One of those is choice - you probably won't be able to make a free thing work exactly how you want it to, for example.
 But if you want to keep costs to a minimum the price of a free solution is hard to argue with.

 Here are a handful of completely free software solutions (no endorsement intended or given, mind!) which you can use today; although you might need a bit of technical help getting started with them:

 - Content management system: WordPress (more on this below)

 - Create a website and manage the content (pages, text, images, videos etc) on it using this very popular system.
 Over 30% of all websites use it, which means there's loads of help available.